guyb7/express-split/README.md

 Express middleware for split and AB testing.
 Allows to run multiple experiments and track conversions to choose the winning variant.

 ## Usage
-Add express-split to your project
+Add express-split to your project:
 ```shell
 npm install express-split
 ```

-Import express-split
+Import express-split:
 ```javascript
 const split = require('express-split');
 ```

-Add your experiments
+Add your experiments:
 ```javascript
 app.use(split({
   experiments: {
    'button-text': {options: ['sign-up', 'start', 'early-access']}
 }}));
 ```

-Start an experiment for a user (a random option will be assigned)
+Start an experiment for a user (a random option will be assigned):
 ```javascript
 app.get('/', (req, res) => {
   req.split.start('button-text', () => {